PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 ### 2.3.
 Frontend Architecture

-*   **Framework**: Built with React and Vite for a fast development experience.
+*   **Framework**: Built with React 18 and Vite for a fast development experience with optimized builds and hot module replacement.
 *   **Styling**: Utilizes Tailwind CSS for utility-first styling, with `shadcn/ui` for a pre-built, accessible component library.
+Implements responsive design patterns and modern CSS layout techniques (Flexbox, Grid).
 *   **State Management**: Global user state is managed via a custom `useAuth` hook that decodes the JWT with proper token validation and expiration handling.
-Component-level state is managed with `useState`.
+Component-level state is managed with `useState` and `useEffect`.
 The auth state properly synchronizes with dataset visibility logic.
+URL state management through React Router for pagination and filtering.
-*   **Routing**: `react-router-dom` is used for client-side routing.
+*   **Routing**: React Router DOM v6 is used for client-side routing with URL parameter management, enabling deep linking to specific pages and states (e.g., `?p=22&limit=50`).
+*   **HTTP Client**: Axios with interceptors for JWT token management and consistent API communication patterns.
+*   **User Experience**: Modern sticky layout system with fixed header/footer, intuitive breadcrumb navigation, loading states, error boundaries, and responsive modal dialogs.
 *   **Shared Types**: To ensure consistency and prevent data-related bugs, the frontend uses a centralized file for shared TypeScript types (`src/types/index.ts`).
 All major data structures, like `User` and `Dataset`, are defined here and imported throughout the application.

+### 2.4.
+User Experience & Interface Design

+*   **Modern Layout Architecture**: Implemented a revolutionary sticky interface system that maximizes usability:
+    *   **Fixed Header**: Dataset information, breadcrumb navigation, and dataset card remain accessible at all times
+    *   **Scrollable Content Area**: Only the data table scrolls, providing focused interaction with large datasets
+    *   **Sticky Footer**: Pagination controls and items-per-page selection always remain visible for easy navigation
+*   **Responsive Design**: Full mobile and desktop responsiveness with adaptive layouts and touch-friendly interactions.
+*   **Professional Data Visualization**: Clean, organized table layout optimized for data exploration with proper column sizing and overflow handling.
+*   **Interactive Elements**: Hover states, loading indicators, smooth transitions, and click-to-expand functionality for detailed image inspection.
+*   **Navigation Excellence**: Intuitive breadcrumb system, deep linking support with URL parameters, and consistent navigation patterns throughout the application.
+*   **Accessibility Considerations**: Proper semantic HTML structure, keyboard navigation support, and ARIA attributes where appropriate.

 ---